 It used to just be that your employees had a desktop computer, a landline, and maybe a company mobile if they were lucky.
-Now we’re all connected, through our laptops, personal smartphones, tablets, wearables, desktops and company Smart TVs.
-As a result, BYOD policies and mobile device management is becoming far more relevant and should be a key focus of IT management.
+Now we’re all connected, through our laptops, personal smartphones, tablets, wearables, desktops, and company Smart TVs.
+As a result, BYOD (bring your own device) policies and mobile device management (MDM) are becoming far more relevant and should be a key focus of IT management.

 So, how do you manage all that?
 Today we’ll take you through some of the most important considerations when you’re going about mobile device management in the workplace.

 Mobile Device Management, often referred to as MDM, is a multifaceted strategy that enables organisations to secure, manage, and optimise mobile devices such as smartphones, tablets, laptops, and even wearables used by employees.
 It encompasses a spectrum of policies, processes, and technologies aimed at ensuring the seamless operation of these devices while safeguarding sensitive corporate data.